bvenceslas/star-rating/README.md

 - to run the image we will use : ```$ docker run -it -p 9001:3000 -v $(pwd):/app nod-dock-app``` to specify the volume

+- we can decide to run the docker container in the background once more again ```docker run -d -p 9000:3000 nod-dock-app```

 ## Author